SonderMindOrg/uvize.github.io/style-guide/theming.md

 ### Setting Brand Color in the DB

-When adding an org via the admin tools it is also neccesary to specify the `brand`.
+When adding an org via the admin tools it is also neccesary to specify the main `brand` color.

-Additional css rules are written into the `<head>` of the app for each org a user is a member of so that the `brand` color for each org can be used alongside the main precompiled theme.
+Additional css rules are written into the `<head>` of the app for each org a user is a member of so that the `brand` color for multiple orgs can be used alongside the main precompiled theme.

 Heres an example of the classes that can be used to apply those colors: